ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

  - the force ***direction*** is parallel
  -  to the segment connecting the center to that point.

-An often repeated statement says that quoted  well known fact that the position that a particle subject to a central force field occupies in the course of time is always contained in a plane, due to a simple "symmetry argument".
+An often repeated statement says that *due to a simple "symmetry argument"* the points that a particle subject to a central force field occupies in the course of time are all contained in a plane, .